 These certainly aren't the only ways to plan succession for your business, but they are popular strategies.

-While we went over a couple of popular strategies, check out these succession planning tips to learn more!
+While we went over a couple of popular strategies, we encourage you to check out these succession planning tips to learn more.

 As MGA Partner Paul Grossbard share with us, “It doesn’t have to be so daunting.
 Simply pick a direction.
 And as the business develops and as your needs and wants and objectives evolve and change, so can that plan.
 It should be dynamic, like most of the planning that you do for your business.”